 There are still many scientific questions that need to be answered before any final judgement can be made about whether hiPSCs could or should eventually replace hESCs in research and future therapies.
 Most scientists agree that further research is needed on both types of cells in parallel.

-The most contested differences between hESC- and hiPSC-based therapies concern patient safety, effectiveness for use in treatments, accessibility to large numbers of patients and ethical controversy about the moral status of the cells.
+The most contested differences between hESC- and hiPSC-based therapies concern patient safety, effectiveness for use in treatments, the possibilities of standardization, accessibility to large numbers of patients and ethical controversy about the moral status of the cells.
 All these issues are ethically relevant and none can yet be answered definitively.
 Research on both hESCs and hiPSCs is in rapid development and as the scientific picture develops, the moral implications of both scientific and ethical differences between these cells must be re-assessed.

 Extended factsheet with a fuller discussion of the issues by Kristina Hug (pdf)